This is the ball that sits in the front, or apex, position in the rack.

 In the carom games, any shot where the end result is all the balls near each other; ideally, in position for the start of a nurse on the next stroke.

 A British term (especially in snooker) for the splitting of a group of balls when another ball is sent into them, typically with the intent of deliberately moving them with the cue ball to develop them.

 A British term for someone with little experience or understanding of the game, who may be skilled at potting individual balls but does not consider tactics such as position or safety; "he's a potter not a player."
 See also banger.

 An unintentional and often barely perceptible curve imparted to the path of the cue ball from the use of english without a level cue.
 Not to be confused with a swerve shot.

 A shot in which the cue ball is driven to one or more rails (cushions in British English) before reaching its intended target-usually an object ball.
 Sometimes also known as "Kick Out" or "Skid" (British)

-When the cue ball is tucked behind the corner of a pocket, therefore not allowing a direct shot at the object ball without it bouncing of the corner of the rail.
+When the cue ball is tucked behind the corner of a pocket or behind other object balls against a rail, therefore not allowing a direct shot at the object ball without the cue bouncing off the corner of the rail.

 A term also used to mean when the object ball you must hit next is hidden behind other balls against a rail and you are not able to get a clean hit (without hitting other object balls first) on it. e.g. "You hooked me".